Atlantic County Department of Public Safety (New Jersey): Community Release Programs

 The basic concept of the Home Detention program is that an electronic monitoring device is attached to the inmate and monitoring equipment is installed in the inmate's home.
 The inmate is then housed in their home.
-The monitoring device is equipped with an anti - tampering fail safe device and the monitoring equipment is connected via telephone to the central monitoring station at the facility.
+The monitoring device is equipped with an anti - tampering fail-safe device and the monitoring equipment is connected via telephone to the central monitoring station at the facility.
 If the inmate leaves home without permission or attempts to remove or otherwise circumvent the attached transmitting device, the central monitoring station is automatically alerted.
 Inmates are allowed to go to work, school, and other specified locations on a pre-approved basis.
 Transportation is also on a pre-approved basis, as is the route in which the inmate is allowed to take.
 This program also has the selected feature of monitoring the inmate for alcohol or breathalyzer test.
 This is done by a device which is connected to the equipment in the home.
-At random intervals when the inmate is home, an audible signal is sounded and the inmate must take the test.
+At random intervals when the inmate is home, an audible signal is sounded, and the inmate must take the test.
 A series of pre - established words are repeated by the inmate, and the inmate will blow air into this unit when instructed.
-The inmates breath is then electronically checked for alcohol content, and delivered to the central monitoring station.
+The inmate's breath is then electronically checked for alcohol content and delivered to the central monitoring station.
 Mobile verification equipment and Verification Patrol Officers insure participants are actually at the approved locations when they are outside of their homes.
 Home Electronic Detention System or HEDS program permits a wider level of freedom than Work Release and enables the inmate to begin their reintegration into the community.
 The philosophy of "ZERO TOLERANCE" is adopted by this program and stringently enforced.
 This is the first complete step back into the community, and no inappropriate behavior is tolerated.